mastixstudio/mastixstudio/IntroductionToAAD.md

 </div>

 - **Forward Sweep or Forward Pass:**
   During the forward sweep, the function is evaluated at a specific point, moving through the computational graph from input to output nodes.
-As the function progresses, each intermediate result is sequentially recorded on a tape—a linear data structure that chronologically logs every operation and provides a step-by-step history of operations.
+As the function progresses, each intermediate result is sequentially recorded on a tape—a linear data structure that chronologically logs every operation and provides a step-by-step history of calculations.

   <div align="center">
   <img src="https://github.com/mastixstudio/mastixstudio/blob/main/assets/images/forward-sweep.svg" alt="Forward sweep" style="width: 50%;">